webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 The details of creating a [bindGroupLayout](GPUBindGroupLayout) and [pipelineLayout](GPUPipelineLayout) are covered [in another article](webgpu-bind-group-layouts.html).
-For now, here's the code to create them that match our shader module
+For now, here's the code to create them that matches our shader module

 ```js
   const bindGroupLayout = device.createBindGroupLayout({